olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

     ```
     * The above example uses 1000 shots (e.g., `-s 1000`) and the `-backtyp ideal` (simulator) backend.
     * To run the script on actual hardware, use the `-backtyp real-iqm -backmet garnet` flags.
-    > **WARNING:** make sure to save the runs you want with `--savedata` flag; otherwise, you will be unable to generate a plot for the tasks.
+    > **WARNING:** make sure to save the runs you want with `--savedata` flag; otherwise, you will be unable to generate a plot for the objectives.

 5. Plot your results: [`plot_fidelity_vs_shots.py`](plot_fidelity_vs_shots.py)
     ```